floresbakker/htmlvoc/README.md

 This is the repository for htmlvoc, the semantic HTML-vocabulary.
 You're welcome to contribute!

+Here you can find the official specification: https://floresbakker.github.io/htmlvoc/

 # Status

 Stable, but no release yet.
 Work in progress together with the community group [Semantic HTML-vocabulary](https://www.w3.org/community/htmlvoc/).
 We aim for a preliminary release in the end of 2024, together with a draft report on the vocabulary.